DMRobertson/thompsons_v/docs/thompson.word.rst

 It's important to know when a sequence of letters denotes a word in standard form.
 The :class:`Word` class addresses this problem by standardising its input upon creation.
 We can think of a Word object as a fixed list of letters with the guarantee that its are in standard form.
 Words are also given a :class:`Signature` at creation time, so that we know which algebra the word comes from.

 We also need to know that once a Word has been created, it cannot be modified to something not in standard form.
 We achieve this simply by making it impossible to modify a Word.
 Words are implemented as (subclasses of) :class:`tuple <py3:tuple>`, which are `immutable <https://docs.python.org/3/glossary.html#term-immutable>`_.
-One useful side effect of this is that Words can be used as dictionary keys.
+One useful side effect of this is that Words can be used as dictionary keys. [#footnote_immutable_words]_

 .. doctest::